Garuda-Ace-Research/XLM/script-template/README.md

 # script-template

+In this folder, there are template scripts that you can modify to help you train your model.
+Please remember that the modified script should be placed in the main folder (the `XLM` folder).

 In each of the file, there are tokens that you must change before running the script.
 The tokens are as following:<br>
 - [PROJECT_NAME], this token should be replaced with your project name if this script is ran in a cluster.
 - [CHANGE_ME], this token can be replaced with any string you want.
 This token should be replaced with an identifier for your script running.